irodger/xlsx-json-parser/Readme.md

 ### Yep, it can append new files to exist now! *Cheers* 😎

 ### What's new
+* v.0.3.2 - Fix known issues with one level template
 * v.0.3.1 - Update Readme.md
 * v.0.3.0 - Add config tests.
 Fix parser.
 Now it's work as NPM module correctly
 * v.0.2.5 - Codystyle fixes